bench4ng/nyctaxi/README.md

 ###./visualizations/
 This folder contains the visulization code used to generate the Google Map visuals, depicting the most popular taxi-routes in New York City.
 It leverages JavaScript and HTML, as well as Google Maps API.

+###AWS
+You would first need to launch an AWS EMR cluster comfigured with Spark and Ganglia.
+This project utilized 20 nodes (1 master and 19 slaves) which were of the m2.xlarge configuration.
+Next the Spark environment needs to be set up in the local machine and you would need to get the URL of the master node.

+Next you would need to upload the data for the trip records to S3.
+This is achieved using AWS CLI tool for this project.

+Post this step, you can run the following command to run the Spark job on your EMR clusters

+bin/spark-submit --packages org.apache.hadoop:hadoop-aws:2.7.1 --master spark://url-of-emr-master-node nyctaxikmeans.py